edgelesssys/docs.edgeless.systems/marblerun/content/reference/cli.md

   marblerun manifest signature manifest.json
   ```

-  The output is the sha256 hash in base64 encoding of the manifest as it would be interpreted by the Marblerun Coordinator.
+  The output is the sha256 hash in base64 encoding of the manifest as it would be interpreted by the MarbleRun Coordinator.
   Note, that Internally, the Coordinator handles the manifest in JSON format.
 Hence, the signature is always based on the JSON format of your manifest.

 * ### `verify`